Where to Buy DWN Trees

 Peregrine Peach

 Popular heirloom variety especially in the UK.
 White melting flesh with fine flavor under a crimson skin.
-Hardy, self-fertile, peach leaf curl resistant.
-Est. chill requirement 600-700 hours.
+Hardy, self-fruitful, peach leaf curl resistant.
+600 to 700 hours.

 Pix Zee Miniature Peach